deeptools/HiCExplorer/README.rst

 **Install by cloning this repository:**

-You can install any one of the HiCExplorer branches on command line (linux/mac) by cloning this git repository:
+You can install any one of the HiCExplorer branches on command line (linux/mac) by cloning this git repository :

 ::